WebAssembly/design/Rationale.md

 storage into system-visible and application-visible, the latter not being able to contain machine-executable code (certain phones, to investigate if gaming consoles or server side have a similar sandboxing mechanism).

+## Binary and Text Format

+It is recognized as technically plausible for the purpose of ongoing discussions that the [binary format](BinaryEncoding.md) can be a lossless and one-to-one encoding of the [textual format](TextFormat.md) without significantly compromising the current high level goal to define a 'size and load time efficient [binary format](MVP.md#binary-format) to serve as a compilation target', while including at least text annotations, user specified white space, and label and variable names.

+This recognition is qualified with the reservation that the [binary format](BinaryEncoding.md) and [textual format](TextFormat.md) are yet to be defined so the technical burden is not yet certain.

+A lossless one-to-one encoding is expected to help make the code readable and writable but is not sufficient to ensure these properties.

+The [textual format](TextFormat.md) is currently specified to be equivalent and isomorphic to the [binary format](BinaryEncoding.md), and the [binary format](BinaryEncoding.md) is designed to be pretty-printed in a [textual format](TextFormat.md), and the specification currently defines debug symbol integration to name 'functions, locals, globals, etc,'.
+Together this already defines a binary encoding and its pretty-printed `text` as being capable of being lossless one-to-one encodings of each other with a range of annotations, when `text = to_text(to_binary(text))`

+Adding text blobs between functions and sections that are valid white space or comments would support a good deal of textual annotation, and this is recognized as being relatively trivial to implement by optional sections or opcodes etc. Extending this to white space and comments within functions also seems practical, but there is still a lot to settle in this area.

+The importance of minimizing the burden on implementations is recognized and this support would be implement with optional sections and opcodes etc that could be ignored by a runtime to minimize the runtime complexity, and could be stripped from the deployment code as it streams in if the storage overhead was an issue.

+Minimizing the clutter and complexity of the specification is recognized and if deemed to be significant then encodings to support this could be specified separately with only reserved sections and opcodes etc noted in the main specification.

+Duplicate information in the binary encoding creates potential conflicts that would break the semantic 'equivalent and isomorphic' property between the binary format and textual format.
+For example, the 'source map' solution of simply attaching the textual format file to the binary format file with a source map would be one extreme limiting example capable of completely redundant information.
+Encoding only the non-semantic differences avoids conflicting information by design.

+The extent of flexibility in the white space and annotations supported can be limited by limiting the range of text source code that validates.
+For example, if it were deemed unnecessary to support arbitrary white space and comments between function arguments then the valid text source code definition could simply limit the white space and comments here.

+Blobs encoding white space and comments would need to contain valid white space and comments and not text that affected the code semantics, otherwise it would not re-parse to code with the same semantics.
+This could be achieved by design with separate white space and comment blobs.
+The white space blobs can be restricted to only encode valid white space.
+The comment blobs can be defined to hold text that is placed within comments so could never affect the code semantics, and having the comments in distinct blobs might even help translation between languages where the white space and comment conventions differ.

+Text format source code that does not validate could still be encoded losslessly by encoding it as opaque text blobs.
+To re-parse to the same code the content of these blobs would need to be actually be invalid.
+The consumer would not be expected to check this property in this case and the blobs could be flagged as invalid code to alert the consumer.